Press "Enter" to skip to content

 To the Color Sousa 1886

-In July 1889 General Order 374 was issued by Navy Secretary Benjamin Franklin Tracy for band music performed at Morning and Evening Colors.
-He prescribed The Star-Spangled Banner (not yet our national anthem at that time) for morning colors and Hail Columbia for evening colors.
-This music would accompany the raising and lowering of the flag.
-What was not specified was the bugle call to be sounded if there was no band.
+In July 1889, Navy Secretary Benjamin Franklin Tracy issued General Order 374 regarding band music played during Morning and Evening Colors.
+He designated The Star-Spangled Banner (which was not yet our national anthem) for morning colors and Hail Columbia for evening colors.
+This music was to accompany the raising and lowering of the flag.
+What was not specified was the bugle call to be played if there was no band.

 President’s March